marlinjai/MedusaJS/busbasisberlin-storefront/README.md

 **Important:** Never use master Meilisearch keys in frontend environment variables.
 Always create a read-only search key.

+## Browser Cache & Hard Refresh

+After deployments, browsers may cache old JavaScript bundles.
+If you notice that new features or styling changes aren't appearing:

+### Hard Refresh Instructions

+**Windows/Linux:**
+- `Ctrl + Shift + R` or `Ctrl + F5`

+**Mac:**
+- `Cmd + Shift + R`

+**Firefox (alternative):**
+- `Ctrl + F5` (Windows/Linux) or `Cmd + Shift + R` (Mac)
+- Or: Open Developer Tools (F12) → Right-click refresh button → "Empty Cache and Hard Reload"

+### Cache Strategy

+The application uses a **stale-while-revalidate** cache strategy:
+- HTML pages are cached for 60 seconds
+- Browsers can serve stale content for up to 5 minutes while revalidating in the background
+- This ensures users get fresh content after deployment while maintaining performance
+- Static assets (JS/CSS) are automatically versioned by Next.js build IDs

+If issues persist after a hard refresh, clear your browser's cache completely or use an incognito/private window.

 # Meilisearch Integration

 The storefront uses Meilisearch for advanced product search with: